 Aged Cheese and Migraines

-So why does aged cheese trigger migraine attacks?
-Most likely this is due to the high amount of tyramine and histamine, which are biogenic amines that increase as food ages or occur in fermented foods.
+What do we know about aged cheese and migraine attacks?
+Most likely the trigger is due to the high amount of tyramine and histamine, which are biogenic amines that increase as food ages or occur in fermented foods.
 Romano, parmesan, gruyere, and many others that are aged more than 2 months or so fall into this category.

 There are a few fresh cheeses which many find they’re able to tolerate quite well if no dairy sensitivity is present.
 Boursin garlic and herb cheese is one of these, and I really love it in a lot of my recipes, like this Best Sandwich Ever and this Boursin Broccoli Casserole.